 Medical research in space may seem a little… out there.
-But the antigravity environment has allowed astronauts to conduct health-related experiments and learn about the human body in unique ways to help advance science and medicine on Earth.
+But the microgravity environment has allowed astronauts to conduct health-related experiments and learn about the human body in unique ways to help advance science and medicine on Earth.
 During Aspen Ideas: Health 2021, NASA Astronaut Serena Auñón-Chancellor discussed life and research on the International Space Station with Hayley Arceneaux, a Physician Assistant and cancer survivor, who will soon orbit the Earth as a member of the SpaceX Inspiration4 mission.
 Watch the conversation about this new frontier of biomedical research, moderated by Tom Costello of NBC News.

 About the Speakers: